 Mrs Fogg’s: boozy brunches and shared plates

-Newly arrived at Broadgate Circle, Mrs Fogg's is an experience like no other.
-The sixth outpost in the Mr Fogg's collection, Mrs Fogg's serves up inventive cocktails, Indian menus and live entertainment in a space that'll transport you to another world.
+Mrs Fogg’s is an experience like no other.
+The sixth outpost in the Mr Fogg’s collection, Mrs Fogg’s is currently serving up inventive cocktails and more-ish Indian-inspired snacks in a space that’ll transport you to another world.

-What the reviews say: "Friends and I are big fans of Mrs Fogg’s!
-Good cocktails are guaranteed and the food is delicious.
+What the reviews say: “Friends and I are big fans of Mrs Fogg’s!
+Good cocktails are guaranteed.
 We are always so well looked after by Cos.
 Staff are incredibly friendly and we are made to feel very welcome.
 It’s become a favourite spot of ours.
-A visit is a must."
+A visit is a must.”
 Google Reviews

 Beany Green: coffees, cocktails and delicious menus

-Laid-back Aussie snacks filled with greens and goodness, flat whites that know what they're doing plus £5 cocktail hours that feature grown-ups Negronis and more (Monday to Wednesday, 5pm-7pm) – this is an address to add to your in-the-know little black book.
+Laid-back Aussie snacks filled with greens and goodness, flat whites that know what they’re do ing plus grown-ups Negronis and more (Monday to Wednesday, 5pm-7pm) – this is an address to add to your in-the-know little black book.
+Plus it has a great covered outdoor space.

 What should I try?
 The coffee is some of the best you’ll find in London and we really can't get enough of their banana bread.